 Donald R. Kaplan Memorial Lecture

-Staring on November 5, 2024, the Kaplan Memorial Lecture Committee would like to invite speaker nominations for the Kaplan Memorial Lecture.
-This lecture will take place during the annual Botany Conference planned to take place in Tucson, Arizona, July 26-30, 2025.
+The Kaplan Memorial Lecture Committee would like to invite speaker nominations for the Kaplan Memorial Lecture.
+This lecture will take place during the annual Botany Conference planned for July 26-30, 2025.
+This honor includes a $500 Honorarium, conference registration and some travel expenses.

 To nominate someone for this opportunity, please address communications to the Kaplan Memorial Lecture Committee through Heather Cacanindin (hcacanindin@botany.org).